-The Committee met on September 30, 2015 and considered several options for a recommended amount of new general obligation bonds to be authorized by the 2016 General Assembly to support the fiscal year 2017 capital program.
-After significant discussion, the Committee approved \$995 million as the recommended maximum amount of general obligation bonds to be authorized for fiscal year 2017.
-The vote was 4-1, with the Treasurer voting against the proposed amount.
+The Committee met on September 29, 2017 and considered several options for a recommended amount of new general obligation bonds to be authorized by the 2018 General Assembly to support the fiscal year 2019 capital program.
+After significant discussion, the Committee approved \$995 million as the recommended maximum amount of general obligation bonds to be authorized for fiscal year 2019.
+The vote was 4-1 with the Treasurer voting against the proposed amounts.
 The Committee noted that should the economic and fiscal information underlying its recommendation change significantly, the Committee could reconvene and make necessary modifications.

 In addition to recommending a prudent authorization for the coming year, the Committee sets out planning assumptions for the Department of Budget and Management to use in its capital program planning process.
 After reviewing several options, the Committee voted to maintain the authorization at \$995 million in future fiscal years.
-The vote was 4-1, with the Treasurer voting against the proposal and advocating for maintaining the 3% growth level instituted by the Committee in 1992 and would remain within the CDAC affordability benchmarks.
+The vote was 4-1 with the Treasurer voting against the proposed amounts and advocating for maintaining the 3% growth level instituted by the Committee in 1992 and would remain within the CDAC affordability benchmarks.

-Based on its review of the size and condition of the debt of State institutions of higher education in light of the debt affordability guidelines, the Committee, recommends a limit of \$22 million for new academic facilities bonds for the University System of Maryland for fiscal year 2017.
+Based on its review of the size and condition of the debt of State institutions of higher education in light of the debt affordability guidelines, the Committee unanimously voted to recommend a limit of \$24 million for new academic facilities bonds for the University System of Maryland for fiscal year 2019.